BMW M3: Development and launch

 Concept design of the M3 began in 1997.
 The head of exterior design was Ulf Weidhase and the head of interior design was Martina Bachmann.

 The M3 was previewed at the 1999 International Motor Show Germany as a concept, resembling the final production version very closely.
-The final production version was first introduced in October 2000 at the Geneva Motor Show, with the new 3.2 L S54 M-tuned inline-6 engine.
+The final production version was first introduced in March 2000 at the Geneva Motor Show, with the new 3.2 L S54 M-tuned inline-6 engine.

 Special editions

 CSL

-The BMW M3 CSL (Coupe Sport Leichtbau, meaning 'Coupé Sport Lightweight') is a limited edition version of the M3 that was produced in 2004, with production totalling to 1,383 cars.
+The BMW M3 CSL (Coupe Sport Leichtbau, meaning 'Coupé Sport Lightweight') is a limited edition version of the M3 that was produced in 2004, with production totaling to 1,383 cars.
 It was available in two colours: "Silver Grey Metallic" and "Black Sapphire Metallic".

 As its name suggests, an emphasis was put on reducing weight.
-The CSL has a kerb weight of 1385 kg, 110 kg lighter than the regular M3.
+The CSL has a curb weight of 1385 kg, 110 kg lighter than the regular M3.
 Structural weight reduction measures include the use of glass-reinforced plastics in various structural points in the car, a roof constructed from carbon fibre reinforced plastic (reducing kerb weight by 7 kg and, more importantly, lowering the centre of gravity), body panels constructed from carbon fibre and thinner glass for the rear window.

 The boot floor cover was made of lightweight fibre-board (not cardboard as infamously described on the Top Gear television show).
-The CSL discarded a large proportion of the M3's sound insulation, electric seats, navigation system, air conditioning and stereo (the latter two were able to be re-added as no-cost options).
-The interior includes fibreglass front racing bucket seats, a fibreglass backing for the rear seats, and carbon fibre for the centre console, door panels, door trim and head-liner.
+The CSL discarded a large proportion of the M3's sound insulation, electric seats, navigation system, air conditioning, and stereo (the latter two were able to be re-added as no-cost options).
+The interior includes fibreglass front racing bucket seats, a fibreglass backing for the rear seats, and carbon fibre for the centre console, door panels, door trim, and head-liner.
 The steering wheel has just a single button which activates the M track mode, instead of the buttons for cruise control, stereo, and phone controls on the regular M3.
 The CSL retained the 50:50 weight distribution of the regular M3.